lilybarrett/jquery-clinic-winter-2016/README.md

 There are two key ways:
   - download from the [documentation.](http://api.jquery.com/)
   - include link from [Google Hosted Libraries](https://developers.google.com/speed/libraries/)

-## Using FireQuery

-I've yet to find an equivalent for Chrome, but Mozilla has a nifty extension called FireQuery which you can use with the Mozilla developer tools if you really want to start using jQuery elements on any old webpage.

-[FireQuery](https://addons.mozilla.org/en-us/firefox/addon/firequery/) adds a lot of neat jQuery features, but what I love about it is that it also injects jQuery into the webpage you are on so that you can navigate the DOM using jQuery rather than those old fashioned vanilla js methods.

 ### Note on Syntax
 The `$` is the same as including `jQuery` before the selector.
 For example, `$('h2')` is the same as `jQuery('h2')` the `$` here denotes the library. jQuery being among the most popular libraries it's safe to include the dollar sign in all referees.
 But be aware that other libraries may also use the `$` which could through you errors down the road or a namespace collision, at which point you should refer to the jQuery [documentation on this topic](http://learn.jquery.com/using-jquery-core/avoid-conflicts-other-libraries/).